We’re often asked ‘what’s the difference between the South and North routes on Mt Elbrus?’.

 The South route is well supported in terms of infrastructure.
 It has cable cars, which take your kit up for you and snow machines, which speed your ascent on summit morning (this section you’ll have covered on foot the previous day).
 The altitude profile is below and as you can see it’s gradual in terms of acclimatisation.

 The North route doesn’t have any cable cars or any of the infrastructure found on the south side.
 All kit must be carried up to the high camps however we do use porters for group gear (tents, kitchen equipment etc).
-It’s possible to hire a porter to carry your personal gear however it’s done over a few acclimatisation days – so packs are only full on the descent (gear can also be left at base camp).
+It’s sometimes possible, though not guaranteed, to hire a porter to carry your personal gear however it’s done over a few acclimatisation days – so packs are only full on the descent (gear can also be left at base camp).
 The altitude profile is above and you’ll see it’s longer and more defined than the south.
 Summit day is similar to the south route ‘if’ we manage to put in a high camp.
 If not, then summit day is a long, long day requiring good fitness and self management in terms of food intake and cold weather skills.

 In summary the North route on Elbrus is tougher than the South route but both are very rewarding and challenging climbs in a stunningly beautiful part of the world.
 People who are considering the North route must be aware of the differences between the two climbs and be confident with their fitness, experience and abilities.
 You should also be prepared to be more self sufficient / reliant.
 If you have climbed Kilimanjaro then the south side is a good challenge and progression.
 If you have Scottish Winter or Alps experience, or if your ambitions further down the line are for Aconcagua or some of the Himalayan peaks then the North side is a good option.